Amansingh-afk/lazygit-ai/README.md

 - [LazyGit](https://github.com/jesseduffield/lazygit) for the amazing Git TUI
 - [Conventional Commits](https://www.conventionalcommits.org/) for the commit format standard
-- [Textual](https://textual.textualize.io/) for the beautiful terminal UI framework
+- [Rich](https://rich.readthedocs.io/) for the beautiful terminal UI framework

 ---

 **Made with ❤️ for the developer community**

-If you find this tool helpful, please give it a ⭐ on GitHub! # Update project documentation
+If you find this tool helpful, please give it a ⭐ on GitHub!